Easy Upma Recipe (Udupi Style) / Konkani Rulaav – shows how to prepare sooji rava upma along with tips on how to make upma soft and fluffy.

-- Then add the chopped ginger, and saute for 3-4 minutes, till the ginger is fried well.
+- Now add 1.5 tbsp chopped ginger, and saute for 3-4 mins, till the ginger is well roasted.

 - This is optional, but if you like, at the point, as the semolina is in the process of solidifying, you can also add in 1/4 cup grated coconut.

-- Once the semolina soaks up all the excess moisture, and starts leaving ghee on the sides, the upma is ready to serve.
+- Once the semolina soaks up all the excess moisture, and starts leaving ghee on the sides, turn off the gas, as the upma is ready to serve.

-- The time for roasting the semolina will vary, depending on the type of semolina and the size of granules too.
+- The time for roasting sooji rava / semolina will vary, depending on the type of semolina & size of granules.
 Thicker granules will require longer cooking/roasting time.

-- When you add in the hot boiling water, to the roasted semolina, it will cause a lot of splatter.
+- When you add the hot boiling water to the roasted semolina, it will cause a lot of splatter.
 So ensure to lower the flame (or even switch it off) for a bit, and maybe hold a splatter screen on top to contain the splatter.

-- If you prefer your upma on the harder side, you can go with 2 cups of water to 1 cup of semolina, instead of 3:1 ratio that I used here.
+- If you prefer your upma on the harder side, you can go with 2 or 2.5 cups of water to 1 cup of semolina, instead of the 3:1 ratio that I used here.